 This car is no longer a car.
 It is a piece of family history.

 In high school, Weston started banging out dents, measuring from A to B, searching the internet for alternators and chrome.
 In college, he was home for holidays and fashioned new panels for rusted out steel and grinder smoothed the rough welded seams.
-Recently leaving his geologist job for Apache, he is back the garage, with his dad, getting his El Camino ready for its final paint job.
+Recently leaving his geologist job in Midland, Texas, he is back the garage, with his dad, getting the El Camino ready for its final paint job.

 He hauled his project to Thom’s country paint and body shop last week on a flatbed.